 Sourdough can still get moldy, but it is a lot slower to mold than yeasted homemade bread because of the extra microbes.

 Many people will know that sourdough is acidic from its sour taste.
 We’ve got acetic acid which gives us a vinegery taste, and lactic acid which gives us the milky sour cream-type flavors.
 Research has found that acetic acid is effective at preventing mold growth on fruit.
 So that is no doubt playing a part here.
+To read more about the acids at work in sourdough, check out my article what makes sourdough sour?

 Secondly, there is a study that directly investigated the antifungal properties of sourdough.
 It found that the lactobacillus bacteria which is found in sourdough actually produces antifungal compounds when it digests the flour.